 Though my eating disorder behaviors have become less frequent over the years with the help of therapy and a solid support system, there are several triggers that often seem too overwhelming to overcome.
+I want to tell you more about one trigger.

-Surprisingly, one of them is feeling good.
+Surprisingly, one trigger I have had difficulty overcoming is feeling good.

 Now, I know this is a bizarre concept for those in my life who have never struggled with an eating disorder.
 But I have found that the women and men in my life who do understand the battles of “ED head” (a term I use to describe the internal conflict of my inner voices) can understand this concept.